 Learning Support Program.
-This program is designed to meet the needs of those students at the elementary level, grades 1 through 8, who have been diagnosed with learning disabilities or other challenges that require additional support in a classroom environment.
-They would have the opportunity to receive the extra time and attention needed to achieve success in academics and other areas of need.
-Please contact us for more information.
+Some elementary students in grades 1 through 8, who have been diagnosed with learning disabilities or other challenges that require additional support in a classroom environment, may be able to use the services of our Learning Support Program.
+The Learning Support Program provides an opportunity for the student to receive the extra time and attention needed to achieve success in academics and other areas of need.
+We are unable to support children requiring one on one support.
+Space in this program is very limited.
+Please speak to us for more information.

 Uniforms are mandatory for all elementary and senior level students.
 We believe a uniform instills respect for self, for peers and for the learning environment.
 A uniform eliminates stereotypes among peers.

 Extended Care is offered beyond regular school hours.
 We offer before school care from 8-8:30 am and after school care from 4-5 pm daily.
 Monthly fees are reasonable and available upon request.

 We offer a hot catered nutritious lunch for all full time Casa and Lower Elementary students.
 As students move up through the elementary and senior programs, there are opportunities for opting out of the mandatory lunch program.
 Parents are encouraged to provide healthy snacks for the classrooms.